tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 5. **Environment Risk Analysis** Determine losses due to noise, contamination, and pollution

 ## Risk Management
 A practice involving coordinated activities to prevent, control, and minimizes losses incurred due to a risk exposure, and minimise losses incurred.
-Weighing alternatives and selecting appropriate actions by taking into account risk values, econo
+Weighing alternatives and selecting appropriate actions by taking into account risk values, economic, legal, political, and technological issues.

+- **Uncertainty** in risk analysis can be attributed to ambiguity, approximations and inconsistency in defining the architecture, variables, parameters and performances.
+-